Psalm 28:3

 Nor is this the

-which is more honourable than all -- the fact that Christ, the Maker of
+that which is more honourable than all -- the fact that Christ, the

-all, came down as the rain, and was known as a spring, and diffused
+Maker of all, came down as the rain, and was known as a spring, and

-Himself as a river, and was baptized in the Jordan.
-For you have just
+diffused Himself as a river, and was baptized in the Jordan.
+For you

-heard how Jesus came to John, and was baptized by him in the Jordan.
-Oh
+have just heard how Jesus came to John, and was baptized by him in the

-things strange beyond compare!
-How should the boundless Rivers that
+Jordan.
+Oh things strange beyond compare!
+How should the boundless

-makes glad the city of God have been dipped in a little water!
-The
+Rivers that makes glad the city of God have been dipped in a little

-illimitable Spring that bears life to all men, and has no end, was
+water!
+The illimitable Spring that bears life to all men, and has no

-covered by poor and temporary waters!
-He Who is present everywhere, and
+end, was covered by poor and temporary waters!
+He Who is present

-absent nowhere -- Who is incomprehensible to angels and invisible to
+everywhere, and absent nowhere -- Who is incomprehensible to angels and

-men -- comes to the baptism according to His own good pleasure.
+invisible to men -- comes to the baptism according to His own good

 The Spirit

-making the symbolic connection between water and Spirit complete.
+completing the symbolic connection between water and Spirit, and

 The Use of Water in the Church